-Wake County mother from prison: "I did not conspire with my son to kill his father"
+Wake County mother from prison: 'I did not conspire with my son to kill his father'

 With just 11 months to go in her sentence, Franklin is speaking out claiming she and her son were set up by an abusive husband and father and a corrupt justice system.

-In 2016, Franklin, her husband, son, and daughter were living in a posh neighborhood in northern Wake County, renting a nearly 5,000 square foot home for $3,750 a month.
+In 2016, Franklin, her husband, son, and daughter were living in a posh neighborhood in northern Wake County, renting a nearly 5,000-square-foot home for $3,750 a month.

 "I was making roughly around, I don't know, between 10 and 12 thousand clear a month.
 And he was probably making around four to five.
 We made good money.
 We really did," Franklin said.

-But she says her family life was proof that money doesn't buy happiness.
+But, she said, her family life was proof that money doesn't buy happiness.

-"Actually when I went to jail, when they picked me up, they were treating me for abrasions and bruises, and there are pictures and everything, where he drug me through the carpet and stomped me," Franklin said about her husband of nearly 29 years.
+"Actually when I went to jail when they picked me up, they were treating me for abrasions and bruises, and there are pictures and everything, where he drug me through the carpet and stomped me," Franklin said about her husband of nearly 29 years.

 And it was allegations of plotting with her son to kill her husband, Donald Franklin, that sent her to jail and eventually to prison.

 "I've never said my side of the story.
 Nobody knows my side of the story.
 I was shoved into a corner and I was just sitting there basically shoved on a shelf.
-And... when I took the plea deal, I was lied to three different ways from Sunday," Franklin added.
+And ... when I took the plea deal, I was lied to three different ways from Sunday," Franklin added.

-Investigators claim that in the spring of 2015, Franklin and her then 23-year-old son Steven started planning to kill Donald Franklin.
+Investigators said that in the spring of 2015, Franklin and her then 23-year-old son Steven started planning to kill Donald Franklin.

-Franklin told police on Halloween in 2015, his son pushed him down the stairs of the garage attic with the upturned tines of a garden rake lying at the foot of the staircase.
+Donald Franklin told police on Halloween in 2015 that his son pushed him down the stairs of the garage attic with the upturned tines of a garden rake lying at the foot of the staircase.

 Donald Franklin, who refused an audio or video interview, did speak to ABC11 by phone.

-He says he caught himself before falling onto the rake and ran out into the yard.
+He said he caught himself before falling onto the rake and ran out into the yard.

-He claims his son chased after him with a kitchen knife and held it to his neck saying he was going to kill him.
+He claimed his son chased after him with a kitchen knife and held it to his neck saying he was going to kill him.

 During the struggle, Donald Franklin's hand was cut.